kuzzleio/kuzzle-containers/dev/README.md

-# Kuzzle

-This repository contains Dockerfile for running [Kuzzle](https://github.com/kuzzleio/kuzzle).

-# Documentation
+# Kuzzleio/dev image

-Please, refer to main project [Kuzzle](https://github.com/kuzzleio/kuzzle) for more information.
+This image is used to run kuzzleio projects in development mode